brandiw/sign-up-form-solution-reactstrap/README.md

 # Lab: Sign up Form

-This lab uses what students have learned so far to create a sign up form using `reactstrap`
+This lab uses what students have learned so far to create a sign up form using `reactstrap`.
+In the starter code, you'll find a `create-react-app` project with `reactstrap` installed and a linter fully setup to help stop bugs in their tracks!

 **Teaching Tip**:

-Assign it to individuals who are caught up with their work and looking for a further challenge.
-Or, do it with the whole class if time permits and you feel that students would benefit from it.

 </aside>